-Staff hired or transferred to serve as Emergency Levee Workers at the time of an emergency shall receive a 2-hour RD1 Emergency Safety and NIMS Course that will include a 60 minute summary of the SEMS Introduction, ICS-100 and IS-700 courses and specific safety information for their emergency duties prior to beginning work.
+Staff hired or transferred to serve as Emergency Levee Workers at the time of an emergency shall receive a 2-hour RD773 Emergency Safety and NIMS Course that will include a 60 minute summary of the SEMS Introduction, ICS-100 and IS-700 courses and specific safety information for their emergency duties prior to beginning work.

-This policy is hereby approved by the Board the following vote. ard of Trustees on
+This policy is hereby approved by the Board of Trustees onby the following vote.

-Ву:
+By:

 Title